 “He was fifteen too.
 We were incredibly young with no money and my dad told me that if I decided to keep the baby, I would have never finished high school and I would have never gotten into college.”

 “You could have finished school, Olivia.
 It would’ve taken longer than everyone else and it definitely would’ve been harder... but you could’ve done it.”

 “Riley said the same thing.
 But I couldn’t do it.
 How was I supposed to walk the halls of high school with a huge pregnant belly?
 How was I supposed to explain that the father wanted nothing to do with us?
 How was I supposed to support the baby’s needs?
 I just couldn’t.”

-“I wish we were friends back then... maybe I could have talked you out of it.”
+“I wish we were friends back then, maybe I could've talked you out of it.”
 Tori seemed as though she were judging me, and I didn’t like it.

 “It wasn’t like I just woke up one morning and decided to off my child, Tori.”
-I didn’t realize I’d raised my voice.
+I didn’t realize I had raised my voice.